Introduction

 - Question type: Opinion, discussion, problem/solution, or advantage/disadvantage

-- Worth: Approximately 66% of your total Writing score
+- Worth: Approximately 66% of your total IELTS writing band score

-Adhere to the minimum word count of 250 words, though aiming for 260-290 words is optimal.
-Essays much longer than 300 words rarely gain additional points and may contain more errors.
-Effective time management is crucial, ensuring you plan, write, and review within the 40-minute timeframe.
+Adhere to the minimum word count of 250 words in your IELTS writing practice, though aiming for 260-290 words is optimal.
+Essays much longer than 300 words rarely gain additional points and may contain more errors that our IELTS writing checker commonly identifies.
+Effective time management is crucial, ensuring you plan, write, and review within the 40-minute timeframe of the IELTS writing test.

-For specific strategies on managing your time during the exam, check our detailed guide on Time Management Tips for Writing Task 2.
+For specific strategies on managing your time during the exam, check our detailed guide on Time Management Tips for Writing Task 2 with IELTS online coaching support.

 Assessment Criteria

-Examiners evaluate your essay based on four equally weighted criteria:
+Examiners evaluate your essay based on four equally weighted criteria, which our IELTS writing checker also assesses in your IELTS writing practice:

-Understanding these criteria is essential for targeting your preparation effectively.
-For an in-depth explanation of how examiners apply these criteria, see our guide on Understanding Band Descriptors and Scoring.
+Understanding these criteria through IELTS online coaching is essential for targeting your IELTS writing practice effectively.
+For an in-depth explanation of how examiners apply these criteria, see our guide on Understanding Band Descriptors and Scoring with IELTS writing checker analysis.

 Common Question Types